cowboy8625/ender/src/vm/README.md

 - [x] **Load Immediate (`LoadImm`):** Load an immediate value into a register.

 - [ ] **Memory Copy (`Memcpy`):** Copy a block of memory from one location to another.

-Remember that the instructions you choose should align with the goals and use cases of your language VM.
-Additionally, consider the simplicity and efficiency of your instructions for implementation and execution.